leark/IHME-disease-profiles/README.md

 * [D3](https://d3js.org/) - Used to generate visualizations
 * [jQuery](https://jquery.com/) - Javascript library to ease developement
 * [DOM to Image](https://github.com/tsayen/dom-to-image) - Javascript libarry used to convert graph elements as image files
-* [FileSaver.js](https://github.com/eligrey/FileSaver.js/) - Javascript library used to save image files onto computer
+* [FileSaver](https://github.com/eligrey/FileSaver.js/) - Javascript library used to save image files onto computer

 ## Technology Decisions

-Why we used what we used
+Most of our major decisions on technology used stems from what our sponsor used to create their [country profiles](http://www.healthdata.org/results/country-profiles) and their future API.
+Country profiles uses D3 to generate the visualizations and IHME's future API is based on PHP.
+MySQL was picked as it is a free resource.
+DOM-to-Image and FileSaver work in conjunction to for the graphs to be saved easily as a PNG file.

 ## Authors